retaildevcrews/botify/README.md

 The project is structured to ensure ease of development, maintenance, and deployment while also providing examples of desirable features for security, privacy, etc.

+## Goals

+- Allow users to quickly create a working bot/inference endpoint that has all necessary components that an enterprise would require to take a product to production with confidence.
+- Remove need to evaluate various frameworks and solutions by providing a functional implemetnation that is composed of pre-selected components.
+- Provide opportuinity to expand/replace components if desired/needed.

 ## Quick Start

 - [Run Application Locally](docs/developer_experience/quick_run_local.md)